pughdavid72/lights/README.md

 # lights
-Basic light functions for raspberry pu
+Basic light functions for raspberry pi and GPIO